Dakhma by K. Hari Kumar

 Towards the end

 An author creates his own story in the mind of his readers.
 As you read, you see an imaginary life of the author and relate the instances from the book to his style of storytelling.
-The author, K. Hari Kumar is an Indian screenwriter and bestselling author of horror novels and short stories.
+The author, K. Hari Kumar, is an Indian screenwriter and bestselling author of horror novels and short stories.
 You can follow his work on all social media channels like Facebook, Twitter and Instagram.

-I admire the way K. Hari Kumar promotes his latest work by creating characters on his all social media channels.
+I admire the way K. Hari Kumar promotes his latest work by creating characters on all his social media channels.
 He throws little hints here and there for readers to get excited about the book and pick it up soon.
 It keeps you interested in his latest release and a book reviewer like me doesn’t rest until she publishes her review.

 You can buy the book at Amazon.
 Let me know what’s your reaction to Dakhma.